amccartney/nicar19-hello-javascript/README.md

 var tableCell = tableRow.insertCell(-1);
 ```

 This is where we tell our table what exactly we want to add.
 First, we tell the DOM to grab the `tableCell` we created a second ago.
-Next, that `innerHTML` preps it for whatever text or HTML snippet we wnant to stick in there.
+Next, that `innerHTML` preps it for whatever text or HTML snippet we want to stick in there.
 In this case, we want to add the data in our object.

 Now for a little bit of JavaScript magic.
 We get this data by getting the object we're looping and telling it to grab the data inside with `[i]`.
 Square brackets next to an object is a JavaScript convention that indicates we want to break into that object and grab the data inside.

 ```js
 tableCell.innerHTML = bluth[i];